How to Get Hired: 3 Reasons You’re Not Getting Hired and What You Can Do About It

 - Allow your personality to shine through

-Keep in mind every interview you have won’t be great.
-That’s not going to always be your fault.
+Keep in mind that every interview you have may not be great.
+Things happen and that’s not going to always be your fault.

 Don’t get discouraged if you don’t receive an offer for every job you apply to.
-Keep pushing forward and continue to make adjustments and improve along the way!
+Keep pushing forward and continue to make adjustments and improving along the way!

 What are some things you do to prepare yourself for the job search?
 Have you made any of the mistakes above?
 Can you offer additional tips to those searching for new career opportunities?